 - If you already have prescription drug coverage that is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
 Medicare calls this "creditable drug coverage."
 Please note: - Creditable coverage could include drug coverage from a former employer or union, TRICARE, or the Department of Veterans Affairs.
 Your insurer or your human resources department will tell you each year if your drug coverage is creditable coverage.
 This information may be sent to you in a letter or included in a newsletter from the plan.
 Keep this information, because you may need it if you join a Medicare drug plan later. - Please note: If you receive a "certificate of creditable coverage" when your health coverage ends, it may not mean your prescription drug coverage was creditable.
-The notice must state that you had "creditable" prescription drug coverage that expected to pay as much as Medicare's standard prescription drug plan pays. - The following are not creditable prescription drug coverage: prescription drug discount cards, free clinics, and drug discount websites. - For additional information about creditable coverage, please look in your Medicare & You 2021 Handbook or call Medicare at 1-800-MEDICARE (1-800-633-4227).
+The notice must state that you had "creditable" prescription drug coverage that expected to pay as much as Medicare's standard prescription drug plan pays. - The following are not creditable prescription drug coverage: prescription drug discount cards, free clinics, and drug discount websites. - For additional information about creditable coverage, please look in your Medicare & You 2022 handbook or call Medicare at 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
-You can call these numbers for free, 24 hours a day, 7 days a week. - If you were without creditable coverage, but you were without it for less than 63 days in a row. - If you are receiving "Extra Help" from Medicare.
+You can call these numbers for free, 24 hours a day, 7 days a week.

-2021 Evidence of Coverage for MedMutual Advantage Signature HMO Chapter 1: Getting started as a member
+2022 Evidence of Coverage for MedMutual Advantage Signature HMO Chapter 1: Getting started as a member